knizhnik/online_advisor/README.md

 3. Proposes create extended statistics statement fort this columns.
 4. Checks if such statistics already available.

+Prepared statements:
+1. Calculate planning and execution time (you can enable logging of them for each query) and planning overhead (planning_time/execution_time)
+2. Accumulate maximal/total planning/execution time and maximal/average planning overhead.
+3. Log statements which planning overhead exceeds `prepare_threshold`

 ### What it doesn't do:
 1. Checks operators used in the predicate.
 For example, query predicate `x > 10 and y < 100` can not be optimized using compound index on (x,y).
 But right now `online_advisor` doesn't detect it.